Model-driven Stochastic Trace Clustering: Conclusion future work

 In this work, we introduced a trace clustering paradigm focused on reducing the complexity of underlying clusters from a stochastic process model perspective.
 Our entropic clustering techniques actively utilize the directly-follows graph (DFG) within each cluster, assigning traces by minimizing entropic relevance.
 Through extensive experiments on real-life event logs, we demonstrated that our methods outperform alternatives in minimizing entropic relevance while also producing less complex downstream process models, both in terms of DFGs and discovered Petri nets.
 Additionally, our experiments highlight how the perception of clustering quality changes depending on whether stochasticity is taken into account.
 Our approach is highly efficient, optimizing for commonly used DFGs, making it a viable candidate for integration into commercial process mining tools.

 For future work, a larger-scale experiment could be conducted, potentially using controlled synthetic data.
 This would allow us to systematically analyze which types of process behaviors and challenges affect different clustering techniques.
 A simple but useful extension could involve introducing a robust version of the algorithm that detects and handles outliers, as they likely skew clustering results in the current approach.
 Further extensions could expand the model-driven stochastic clustering paradigm by incorporating other process model types, discovery algorithms, and stochastic conformance checking techniques.
 We opted for the current combination due to its efficiency and widespread adoption in commercial tools.
 Our algorithm (see Alg.~\ref{alg:EC}) updates each cluster’s DFG incrementally when assigning traces.
 An alternative approach could forgo this update and use the DFGs as they are, relying on an ER metric implementation~\cite{Alkhammash2022} including an appropriate background model for non-fitting traces.
 Another avenue for improvement lies in the initialization phase.
 Seed selection could be guided by expert knowledge, if available.
 Given the scalability of our method, running the clustering multiple times and selecting the best result could help mitigate volatility due to initialization.
+This could also be done in a k-medoids-style approach, by running the clustering algorithm multiple times (with updated initialization) until no change is detected.
+The new initial clusters could in each iteration be selected as the trace with the lowest ER score (with the cluster's DFG).
 Additionally, since determining the correct number of clusters upfront is often impractical, a variant that dynamically adjusts the number of clusters, based on a maximum ER threshold, for example, could be explored.
 Finally, our approach could be extended to incorporate additional process features, such as the resource performing an activity or sensor measurements.
 One way to achieve this would be to adjust probability calculations based on these features.
 For categorical attributes, probabilities could be derived from frequency distributions in the current traces, while for continuous attributes, they could be estimated using a fitted (normal) distribution.